bukhsh/os3d/README.md

-I am not going to go into too much mathematical detail here but please get in touch if you have any questions.
-The mathematical model is implemented in the algebraic modelling language PYOMO - so it is easy to decode the individual constraints.
-Please refer to my lecture [(here)](https://drive.google.com/file/d/0Bzq9B9vW0gM0M1JkNnhYSHA2Rnc/view?usp=sharing) for mathematical formulation of some standard scheduling algorithms.
+I am not going to go into too much mathematical detail but please feel free to get in touch if you have any questions.
+The mathematical model is implemented in an algebraic modelling language called PYOMO.
+Please refer to my lecture [(here)](https://drive.google.com/file/d/0Bzq9B9vW0gM0M1JkNnhYSHA2Rnc/view?usp=sharing) for mathematical formulations of some standard scheduling problems.

 ## Inputs and Outputs
 The input to the model is via Excel spreadsheet.
 See 'cases' folder for an example of the data.
 The user is expected to input the coordinates of the seating arrangement.
 The model will calculate the distances between the staff members.
 The social distancing constraint will ensure that the desks which are less than a given social distancing parameters are not occupied at the same time.